Chapter 13 Analyzing the multifactor experiment

 ## Note: *p<0.1; **p<0.05; ***p<0.01

-We can quickly get a lot of features, and this approach can be hard to interpret.
-But picking out the significant coefficents does provide a lot of clues, rather rapidly.
+We can quickly get a lot of features, making a meta-regression somewhat hard to interpret.
+But picking out the significant coefficents is a quick way to obtain a lot of clues as to what is driving performance.
 E.g., many features interact with the LR method for bias.
-The other methods seem less impacted.
+The other two methods seem less impacted.

-13.4 Focus on subset, kick rest to supplement
+13.1.5 Focus on a subset, kick rest to supplement

 Frequently researchers might simply filter the simulation results to a single factor level for some nuisance parameter.
-For example, we might examine ICC of 0.20 only, as this is a “reasonable” value given substance matter knowledge.
+For example, we might examine ICC of 0.20 only, as this is a “reasonable” value that, given our substance matter knowledge, we know is frequently found in empirical data.
 We would then consider the other levels as a “sensitivity” analysis vaguely alluded to in our main report and placed elsewhere, such as an online supplemental appendix.

 It would be our job, in this case, to verify that our reported findings on the main results indeed were echoed in our other, set-aside, simulation runs.